vijayanands/talent-copilot/README.md

 pinned: false
 ---

+---
-* Readme required for github repo (not needed for running the app in huggingface) *
+*The following section is README required for installing the application in your local desktop - not needed for running the app in huggingface*
+---

 # Pathforge Empower
 *Empowering employee productivity, performance, career, learning and skills*